zipteams/zipteams.github.io/docs/partner-api/introduction.md

 - 120 requests per minute per partner

-If you exceed this limits, you will receive a 429 Too Many Requests response with a Retry-After header indicating when you can resume making requests.
+If you exceed these limits, you will receive 429 Too Many Requests responses with a Retry-After header indicating when you can resume making requests.

 ## Available APIs